SharpieLaBeouf/Louron-Engine/README.md

   - Can create meshes on the fly through scripting
 - Simple Animations - can load animations and play them back during runtime (WIP)
 - Multiple render targets - e.g., multiple cameras with different viewports may render the scene
+- Thread pool job system (WIP: need to implement use of local queues, and add yielding to jobs)

 ## Goals